-John L. Carter brings more than 30 years of financial services industry experience to his role as president and chief operating officer of Nationwide Financial, which he assumed in October 2019.
+John L. Carter brings 35 years of financial services industry experience to his role as president and chief operating officer of Nationwide Financial, which he assumed 2019.
 In this role, John oversees the company’s retirement plans, life insurance (individual, business and corporate-owned), annuities and mutual funds business operations, with a focus on providing innovative products and solutions that protect individuals’ and businesses’ retirements and financial futures.

 John joined Nationwide in 2005 as president of the Nationwide Financial Sales and Distribution organization, where he was responsible for the wholesale strategy and distribution of private sector retirement plans, life insurance, annuities, specialty markets and mutual funds through banks, independent broker dealers, regional firms and wirehouses.
 Through his leadership, John successfully implemented process improvements and distribution alignments to address unmet customer needs and improve the customer experience.

 John became president of the Nationwide Retirement Plans business in 2013.
 Under his tenure, Retirement Plans’ assets increased 75% from $80 billion to approximately $140 billion, sales grew by an average of $800 million per year to $14 billion, and we increased the number of members we serve by more than half a million participants.

 Prior to joining Nationwide, John was responsible for wealth management and managed accounts distribution through all channels, and oversaw the sales of mutual funds, variable annuities and managed accounts at Prudential Financial.
 John also held executive positions with UBS and the former Kidder Peabody.